 It is the responsibility of the team manager to prepare deals with drivers.
-At the 72nd day, 18.00 CET of the season there must be 2 driver deals accepted by drivers prepared by the team manager.
+By day 72, 18:00 CET of the season there must be at least 2 driver deals accepted by drivers prepared by the team manager.

 The contract consists of a salary for the driver or a driver payment to the team for a driver seat.
 A Driver can also donate coins to the team as a part of the deal.
 All driver contracts are valid for one season.

 It is possible to make changes to the driver contract during the season if the team manager and driver thinks so.
 However, signing bonuses are not possible to change.
 In this case the team manager and driver must contact The F1 Commissioner to accept changes.

 A drivers ongoing contract cannot be cancelled during a season.
 If a team has signed a driver for the following season but that driver wishes to cancel the contract, then the F1 Commissioner will have to make a ruling on it.
 If the contract is cancelled, the team's contracts with next seasons sponsors and the signing bonus are also cancelled.
 The team can then sign a new driver and new sponsors for the following season.
 The team will be fined with a maximum of €2,000,000 for mismanagement, and the driver whose contract has been cancelled, will have 15 points Charisma deducted from their skill set.